Hole-in-ones and dislocated ankles: Twitter reacts to Masters eve

-It was an eventful day, where players underwent their final preparations, albeit light-heartedly, before the year's first major tees off on Thursday.
+It was an eventful day in Augusta, Georgia, where players underwent their final preparations, albeit light-heartedly, before the year's first major tees off on Thursday.

-Six-time Masters champion Jack Nicklaus – playing alongside Gary Player and eventual winner Tom Watson – watched his grandson ace the final hole of the par-3 contest on Wednesday.
+Six-time Masters champion Jack Nicklaus – playing alongside Gary Player and eventual winner Tom Watson – watched his grandson ace the final hole of the par-three contest on Wednesday.

 There was more magic in the traditional curtain-raiser as South African and Masters debutant Dylan Frittelli hit a hole-in-one at the eighth.